Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 • outline of your background and complicating factors (e.g., migration, being a refugee, first academic in your family, disability, illness, carer duties, other challenges and hurdles you must overcome)

-Application step 7: sign and scan the Declaration of Participation
+Application step 7: read the Declaration of Participation

-Please print out the Declaration of Participation at the end of the Application Agreement, sign it and scan it.
+Please read the Declaration of Participation at the end of the Application Agreement and accept it on DSTIP.

-Application step 8: sign and scan the Data Privacy Statement
+Application step 8: read the Data Privacy Statement

-Please print out the Data Protection Agreement at the end of the Application Agreement, sign it and scan it.
+Please read the Data Protection Agreement at the end of the Application Agreement and accept it on DSTIP.

 Application step 9: compile all attachments